SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 |                  | └─➔&nbsp;`productCategory`        | `string`     | A product category or number sent in from the payee/merchant.
 This is not validated by Swedbank Pay, but will be passed through the payment process and may be used in the settlement process.                                                                                                           |
 |                  | └─➔&nbsp;`orderReference`         | `string(50)` | The order reference should reflect the order reference found in the merchant's systems.                                                                                                                                                                                                                  |
 |                  | └─➔&nbsp;`subsite`                | `String(40)` | The subsite field can be used to perform [split settlement][split-settlement] on the payment.
 The subsites must be resolved with Swedbank Pay [reconciliation][settlement-and-reconciliation] before being used.                                                                                         |

-### GDPR

-Remember that you will have the responsibility to enforce GDPR requirements and let the payer remove active payment tokens when they want.
-It is up to you how to implement this functionality on your side but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
-It is possible to query for all active payment tokens registered on a specific `payerReference`.
-Then you can either remove all tokens for that payer or only a subset of all tokens.

 {% endif %}